redimp/otterwiki/otterwiki/help.md

 A page (with all its attachments) can be deleted with <span class="help-button"><span class="btn btn-square btn-sm"><i class="fas fa-ellipsis-v"></i></span> <i class="fas fa-caret-right"></i> <span class="btn btn-square btn-sm"><i class="far fa-trash-alt"></i></span> Delete</span>.
 Please note: This deletion can be reverted.
 An Otter Wiki never makes the repository forget.

+#### Page name

+The page name can be anything that can be stored in the file system, with some sanitization: `?$.#\` and trailing slashes `/` will be removed.
+Since all pages are stored in all lowercase filenames, the capitalization of the page name is determined by the first header.

+Note: When `RETAIN_PAGE_NAME_CASE` is enabled, the capitalization of the filename determines the capitalization of the page name.

 ---

 ### Attachments